Check out our event calendar for our festival schedule, and read below to learn about the wonderful folks putting on Valley Pride.

 A person with brown hair is smiling at the camera.
 They are wearing a tshirt, ball cap, and fanny pack.

-Ashley Cyr is a marketing mogul, deeply obsessed dog parent, and proud Kentvillian.
-They grew up in the prairies, then bounced around Canada for a few years before finally achieving their life goal of moving to Nova Scotia.
-Before moving to Kentville, they were a board member of the Wellington-Waterloo Queer Chorus, where they first experienced the positive impact of having a large and accepting queer chosen community.
+Ashley Cyr is a communications mogul, deeply obsessed dog parent, and proud Kentvillian.
+She grew up in the prairies, then bounced around Canada for a few years before finally achieving her life goal of moving to Nova Scotia.
+Before moving to Kentville, they were a board member of the Wellington-Waterloo Queer Chorus, where they first experienced the positive impact of having a large and accepting queer community.

 Mel is a non-binary hairstylist and the owner of Bridge Beauty Bar, a gender-neutral and inclusive salon dedicated to advocating for safer spaces and breaking the binary in the beauty industry.
 Originally from a small community in Nova Scotia, Mel pursued education and a career in cosmetology in Ontario before returning home and most recently settling in Kentville, Nova Scotia.
 With a commitment to creating a welcoming and inclusive environment for all folks, Mel’s passion for diversity and inclusivity shines through in their work at Bridge Beauty Bar.